 For example, when nanoparticle sample concentration is 10 mg/mL and its maximum dose in mouse is 123 mg/kg, the HED is 123/12.3 = 10 mg/kg.
-EL for all routes except intrathecal would therefore be 0.5 EU/mg (5 EU/kg / 10 mg/kg).
-MVD would be 50 [(0.5 EU/mg x 10 mg/mL) / 0.1 EU/mL].
-In this case, the nanomaterial would be tested directly from the stock and at several dilutions not exceeding 50, e.g. 5, 10 and 50.
-When information about the dose is unknown, the highest final concentration of test nanomaterial is 1 mg/mL and the MVD is 5.
-It is very important to recognize that if the dose, route of administration, and/or the sample concentration for the test nanomaterial change, the EL and MVD will also change.
+The EL for all routes except intrathecal would therefore be 0.5 EU/mg (5 EU/kg/10mg/kg) and the MVD would be 50 ((0.5 EU/mg x 10 mg/mL)/0.1 EU/mL).
+In this case, the nanomaterial will be tested directly from stock and at several dilutions not exceeding 50, e.g., 5, 10 and 50.
+When the information about the dose is unknown, the highest final concentration of the test nanomaterial is 1 mg/mL and the MVD is 5.
+It is very important to recognize that if the dose, route of administration and/or the sample concentration for the test nanomaterial change, the EL and MVD will also change.

-Important: Nanomaterials with absorbance overlapping 405 nm will interfere with this assay and therefore should be tested using other versions of LAL (e.g. gel-clot and turbidity).
+Important: Nanomaterials with an absorbance overlapping with 405 nm will interfere with this assay and therefore should be tested using other versions of the LAL (e.g. gel-clot and turbidity).